MonikaNaczk7/Hospital-Analytics/README.md

 # Hospital-Analytics
-Analyze of hospital patient encounters, costs, and behavior trends
+Analysis of hospital patient encounters, costs, and behavior trends